Low Risk Drinking

 Low-risk drinking means drinking in a way that minimizes negative consequences, in the short or long term.
 It does not mean “safe” drinking.
+Check out our video for more real-life tips.

 - The choice NOT to drink is always a low-risk choice.